heysaladin/farooqa-creative/public/engine/pages_work/karma-experience-booking.md

 * How Might We make a display that appears very well on the size of a mobile device
 * How Might We make websites still accessible even by using a slow network

-Design Thinking Goals
+### The Matrics

-1. The website can be loaded in less than 5 seconds
+1. Website performs very well on the mobile phone screen
-2. Website performs very well on the mobile phone screen
+2. The website can be loaded in less than 5 seconds
 3. Website makes it easy for visitors to book

 ## Ideation